UMD-CS-STICs/389Lfall17/vagrant/codelabs/codelab-04/README.md

 If you add any dependencies, make sure to run `python freeze > requirements.txt` and submit the new requirements file.

-##### Setting up the Environment (`setup.py`)
+##### Setting up the Environment (`setup.py` / `utils.py`)

 This service will use boto3 and Python to automatically configure its environment.
-All of this setup is done in `setup.py`.
+All of this setup is done in `setup.py`, though all of the edits that you need to make are in `utils.py`.
 As an overview, it will do the following things:

 - Create an SQS queue with a dead-letter queue to catch any thumbnail requests that do not get processed properly. (`--queue`)
 - Create two S3 buckets: (`--buckets`)